 The year 6 children are given the opportunity to attend a week’s residential towards the end of the year.
 This helps to foster a growing independence, sense of responsibility, challenge and team work.
 This year the children will be camping in the Mendips and experiencing activities including snow sports, climbing and abseiling, a night walk and beach combing.

 Helping at Home

-As always, your support with homework, reading, spellings, mathletics, Schofield and Simms Arithmetic and times tables instant recall (to 12×12) is invaluable and very much appreciated!
+As always, your support with homework, reading, spellings, CGP times tables recall (up to 12×12) is invaluable and very much appreciated!